mwierzchowski/sun-ephemeris/README.md

 [MapStruct](https://plugins.jetbrains.com/plugin/10036-mapstruct-support)  | Support for MapStruct generated code [SonarLint](https://plugins.jetbrains.com/plugin/7973-sonarlint)           | Quality feedback on the fly [Docker](https://plugins.jetbrains.com/plugin/7724-docker)                 | Support for docker-compose (handy when starting application locally)
-[PlantUML](https://plugins.jetbrains.com/plugin/7017-plantuml-integration) | Helps writing UML diagrams with PlantUML
+[PlantUML](https://plugins.jetbrains.com/plugin/7017-plantuml-integration) | Helps writing diagrams with PlantUML

 **Please note:** Without some of these plugins, IDEs may highlight references to generated code (e.g. Lombok properties or MapStruct mappers) as errors.
 It is annoying but do not affect building or running application.